octocat/Spoon-Knife/README.md

 ### Well hello there!
+ I THINK WE SHOULD SPECIFY CHANGES WE WISH LEARNERS TO MAKE IN ONE OF THE FILES AND PUT DETAILED INSTRUCTIONS ON fork and pull request submission WITH REFERENCE to the Git COMMANDS' PREVIOUS LESSON under Foundations.
+ Moreover, INCLUDE THE CURRENT Links, particularly GitHub Docs as EXTRA MATERIALS.

+AS WE PROMOTE A LEARNING CULTURE, WE SHOULD MINIMIZE FRUSTRATIONS.
 This repository is meant to provide an example for *forking* a repository on GitHub.

 Creating a *fork* is producing a personal copy of someone else's project.
 Forks act as a sort of bridge between the original repository and your personal copy.
 You can submit *Pull Requests* to help make other people's projects better by offering your changes up to the original project.
 Forking is at the core of social coding at GitHub.